X

 “I think it (Cashman) was probably enmeshed in local culture for a period of time, but there doesn’t seem to be a lot of room to develop around there in the way that there was so much space on the Strip,” said Green.

 Finally, after seven years of owning the land, the city approved a resolution to sell the entire site — ballpark, exhibition space, theater, parking lots and all — in an online auction starting at $33.95 million.
 The auction ran for one week from Nov.
 12 to Nov.
-19. and by Dec.
-4 the City Council will accept the bid or deny all.
+19. The City Council by Dec.
+4 were expected to approve the winning bid but no bids were received.

 Contact Emerson Drewes at edrewes@reviewjournal.com.
 Follow @EmersonDrewes on X.